locaal-ai/obs-backgroundremoval/README.md

 On openSUSE, please see [`docs/BUILDING-OPENSUSE.md`](docs/BUILDING-OPENSUSE.md).

+On Debian, you cannot use our deb package and we only support FlatPak installation.

 On other Linux distros, use the FlatHub installation of both OBS and this plugin.
 If you install OBS in a way other than FlatHub, you have to build this plugin by yourself (see instructions for building [below](#linux)).